Are you ready to earn your online nursing degree?

 Four Ways to Increase Pay as a Registered Nurse

-- Certification validates an RN's expert knowledge and specialized skills, advancing their professional development and salary potential.
-Board-certified RNs earn an average annual income of $86,000, compared to $76,000 for those without certifications.
+Certification validates an RN's expert knowledge and specialized skills, advancing their professional development and salary potential.
+Board-certified RNs earn an average annual income of $92,000, compared to $81,000 for those without certifications, reports Medscape.
 RNs apply for certifications through the American Nurse Credentialing Center or other organizations for specialty practice fields.

-- RNs who enter the field after earning their nursing diplomas or ADNs often return to school to expand their career possibilities.
+RNs with a nursing diploma or an ADN often return to school to expand their career opportunities.
 Bridge programs offer a popular option for RNs to earn BSNs or graduate degrees while continuing to work.
-RNs who hold MSNs or doctor of nursing practice degrees can earn the highest salaries in many clinical and nonclinical roles.
+RNs with MSNs or doctor of nursing practice degrees can earn the highest salaries in many clinical and non-clinical roles.

-- Nursing shortages and senior-level RNs retiring have driven the need to recruit experienced nurses into administrative positions.
-Many healthcare facilities offer leadership development and mentoring programs to provide managerial training and support for nurses to transition into these roles.
+Nursing shortages and senior-level RNs retiring drive the demand for experienced nurses in administrative positions.
+Many healthcare facilities offer leadership development and mentoring programs to provide managerial training and support for nurses transitioning into these roles.
 Experienced RNs can pursue nurse executive certification or enroll in online graduate programs in nursing administration while continuing to work.

 What kind of nurses get paid the most?

 Advanced practice registered nurses (APRNs) rank among the highest-paid nurses.
-APRNs, such as nurse anesthetists, nurse midwives, and nurse practitioners, earn well over six figures depending on their certifications, employment settings, and experience.
-According to BLS data, nurse anesthetists earn the highest salaries, averaging $189,190 annually as of 2020.
+APRNs, such as nurse anesthetists, nurse midwives, and nurse practitioners, can earn over six figures depending on their certifications, employment settings, and experience.
+Nurse anesthetists earn the highest salaries, averaging $205,770 annually, according to the BLS.

 How much do RNs make hourly?

-As of May 2020, the BLS reports that RNs earn an average hourly wage of $38.47.
-However, hourly pay ranges from $25.68-$55.88.
-Factors that determine RN pay rates include specialization and types of certifications, workplace setting and location, and years of experience.
+RNs earn an average hourly wage of $43.
+However, hourly pay ranges from $29-$62.
+Factors determining RN pay rates include specialization and types of certifications, workplace setting and location, and experience level.

 What is the starting pay for an RN?

-According to PayScale, as of May 2021 entry-level RNs receive an average base hourly pay rate of $27.12.
+Entry-level RNs earn an average hourly rate of $31, according to Payscale data from September 2023.
 RNs who enter the field with BSNs earn higher hourly pay than those with nursing diplomas or ADNs.
-Early-career RNs with four years or less experience earn an average of $28.70 an hour, including bonuses, overtime, and other compensation.
+Midcareer RNs with 5-9 years of experience earn an average of $34 an hour, including bonuses, overtime, and other compensation.